 Step-By-Step Instructions to Make Tamago Kake Gohan:

-Step 1: Prepare the Rice
+Step 1: Prepare the rice

-Step 2: Add the Egg
+Step 2: Add the egg

-Step 5: Add Toppings and Serve
+Step 5: Serve immediately

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.